 An Ultimate Guide on Goods and Service Tax or GST on Gold

-Before implementing GST on gold, the customer had to pay a total of 2% of tax, including VAT and service tax.
-However, after the implementation of GST, the taxes have now shifted upto 3% in total.
+- GST on Gold Rate: Before implementing GST on gold, the customer had to pay a total of 2% of tax, including VAT and service tax.
+However, after the implementation of GST, the taxes have now shifted up to 3% in total.

-If you are getting your old jewellery set repaired , you have to pay a total of 5% of taxes after the implementation of GST on gold.
+- GST on Jewellery: If you are getting your old jewellery set repaired, you have to pay a total of 5% of taxes after the implementation of GST on gold.
 Before the implementation of GST on buying jewellery in India, the total tax to be paid by the customer was 18%.
 As a result, people have seen a sign of relief as the tax percentage has now been reduced from 18% t0 5%.

-After implementing a Goods and Service Tax or GST on gold, you do not have to pay taxes to the Government if you plan to sell your gold and buy gold from that money.
-However, before Goods and Service Tax or GST was implemented, an individual had to pay 3% of taxes to the Government if you were selling off your old gold and buying new gold with the same money.
+- GST on Gold sale: After implementing a Goods and Service Tax or GST on gold, you do not have to pay taxes to the Government if you plan to sell your gold and buy gold from that money.
+However, before Goods and Service Tax or GST was implemented, an individual had to pay 3% of taxes to the Government if they were selling off their old gold and buying new gold with the same money.

 Wrapping Up

 Moreover, it is one of the best gifts.
-So, now if you plan of investing in gold, you will have a conclusive and brief information on Goods and Service Tax or GST on Gold.
-Moreover, you also know the GST percentage when it comes to buying of gold, gold jewellery, selling of gold, import of gold, etc. In recent times, gold has become one of the best investments and a great sign of wealth.
+So, now if you plan to invest in gold, you will have conclusive and brief information on Goods and Service Tax or GST on Gold.
+Moreover, you also know the GST percentage when it comes to buying gold, gold jewellery, selling gold, importing gold, etc. In recent times, gold has become one of the best investments and a great sign of wealth.

 Disclaimer :